agoering/spice-pinball/docs/analog-as-digital.md

 ---
 layout: docs
 title: Analog as Digital
-prev_section: readsensors
+prev_section: analog-ranges
 next_section: analog-tones
 permalink: /docs/analog-as-digital/
 ---

 Analog inputs are unique because of the fact that can detect a range of events, rather than just on or off (like a button).
 Those on and off only (button) inputs are called **digital inputs**.

 Sometimes, you may want to use an analog input as a digital input.
-For instance, you might want to install an analog sensor such as a proximity sensor or a piezo sensor on your table to detect events in which the ball rolls over the sensor (which would be hard to accomplish with a switch).
-But you might only want to detect whether or not the ball rolls over, and not close it came to a proximity sensor, or how hard it pressed a piezo.
+For instance, you might want to install a piezo sensor to detect the ball rolling over the piezo, but not care about how forceful the impact was.

 The way to do that is by using a **threshold**.
 Let's look at an example.
 Open the **analog-as-digital** sketch from the **Sounds and Senses** sketchbook.